DHL Express – PolandBCS Polska implemented on-line identification system for pallets on

 PocketPC platform is a multithread platform that enables the application of asynchronous data exchange.
 This is an innovative platform used for the most demanding applications (this platform serves communication with scales as well as with TCP/IP server).
 Additionally, the PocketPC platform is also able to function in cases of a malfunctioning wireless network.
 The manual scanner that is available on the truck can be used then and the data is buffered into the terminal and sent after the wireless network is restored, or sent manually after the terminal is connected to the PC.

 Further phases in developing the system of identifying pallets are planned as follows:

-- Automatic identification of the truck, automatic code reading, automatic weight reading; position for the procedures' execution, equipped with PLC driver (controlling, signalling, converting the data from sensors, data transmission), stationary bar code reader, RFID readers, signalling equipment carrying out the measurement, presence sensors.
+- Automatic identification of the truck, automatic code reading, automatic weight reading; position for the procedures' execution, equipped with PLC driver (controlling, signaling, converting the data from sensors, data transmission), stationary bar code reader, RFID readers, signaling equipment carrying out the measurement, presence sensors.
 The trucks will be equipped with RFID identifiers.

-- Automatic execution of all measurement - the measuring instruments will be added to the position and the PLC will be programmed to calculate the volume.
+- Automatic execution of all measurements – the measuring instruments will be added to the position and the PLC will be programmed to calculate the volume.

 The above-mentioned system presents the combination of many innovative technologies (taking the weight directly at the fork-lift trucks, data transmission through the wireless channel, manual and truck wireless terminals, client-server technology, communication with the Oracle server through DLL interface).